waldronlab/MultiAssayExperiment/vignettes/README.md

 ## Subsetting by Feature

-This operation returns a `MultiAssayExperiment` class, with any `elist` element not containing the feature having zero rows.
+This operation returns a `MultiAssayExperiment` class, with any `Elist` element not containing the feature having zero rows.

 Until we make subsetting by a gene ID work on ranges, the following will return c(TRUE, TRUE, FALSE, FALSE).
 When we implement subsetting by ranges, it should return c(TRUE, TRUE, FALSE, TRUE).